przedmiot/phpstorm-rsync-sh/README.md

 Project name: `my-new-virus`
 Remote dir: `~/my-new-virus`

+WARNING: my solution implies primate of local files over remote ones.
+The latter will be deleted if they haven't local counterpart.
+So - be careful.
+There is no version control built into this solution.
+If you want change this behavior you can do it by changing rsync invocation params at rsync.sh.

 1. Windows
     1. Clone this repository to a chosen local location.
        For a purpose of this manual we assume that it is C:\repos\phpstorm-rsync-sh.